Why Funke Akindele"s appearance in "Avengers: Infinity War" is a big deal

 "You also try and showcase some of the decent works you've done, just to get them [international] to see who you are," OC Ukeje recently told Pulse during an interview.

-So there must have been meetings before the decision to choose and cast Akindele was made.
+So there must have been an audition before the decision to choose and cast Akindele was made.

 A major or waka pass role in a Marvel film is further proof that indeed, Nollywood is being recognized internationally.